agodi/Endpoint-Challenge/README.md

    ```sh
    python challenge.py <input-file>
    ```
 Replace \<input-file> with the full path to the file you desire to use as input.
-If no path is provided the script will try to use the default file included in this repo.
+If no path is provided the script will try to use the file input.txt included in this repo.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>